 Adventures in Art -- A Pictorial World View Study!

-Adventures in Art -- an eCurriculum that accesses hundreds of the world's most important paintings by the most significant painters of Western Civilization.
-Adventures in Art is an internet based curriculum and is not intended to be printed.
+The Fine Arts: A Historical Perspective-- an eCurriculum that accesses hundreds of the world's most important paintings and musical compositions by the most significant painters and composers of Western Civilization.
+The Fine Arts: A Historical Perspective is an internet based curriculum and is not intended to be printed.

 Adventures in Art contains three galleries.
 The images from each gallery are viewed on the interent from various web sites.
 Each gallery contains carefully chosen images highlighting the major periods of art.
 This cross-sectional study focuses upon the differences between periods, because it is these differences that show shifts in ideas.
 Even your children can see these differences.